-- we enable regular discussions across different disciplines in UCD on various aspects of Ethics;
+- Regular discussions across different disciplines in UCD on various aspects of ethics.

-- we are developing major interdisciplinary research projects drawing in researchers from across UCD and outside;
+- Major interdisciplinary research projects drawing in researchers from inside and outside UCD.

-- we organize research workshops and conferences involving researchers and other stakeholders within and outside of UCD on specific questions with respect to Ethics – both practical and philosophical;
+- Research workshops and conferences involving researchers and other stakeholders within and outside of UCD on specific questions with respect to Ethics – both practical and philosophical.

-- we aim to become a resource for communication on ethical issues between UCD academics and the wider community - the media, schools, regulation bodies, ombudsmen, ethics advisory committees, NGOs and government bodies;
+- Resources on ethics for the public acting as a bridge between UCD academics and the wider community - the media, schools, regulation bodies, ombudsmen, ethics advisory committees, NGOs and government bodies.

-- we aim to take a central role in widening ethical thinking in business, medicine, law, biotechnology, IT, urban development, veterinary and food science and the financial sector.
+- Ethical training for professionals across business, medicine, law, biotechnology, IT, urban development, veterinary and food science and the financial sector.

-The current priority of the Centre is to develop research projects in the following four areas:
+The Centre is aimed at ethical research across disciplines which is of interest to wider society.
+While all such research is welcomed and encouraged, the current priority of the Centre is to develop research projects in the following five areas:

 - Ethics of Communication